makmonty/roms-utils/README.md

 The idea is having the best version of each game, with priority with those with cheevos.

-Filter the preferred roms. **WARNING**: This command will delete the non preferred roms, so make a copy of all the roms first
 ```
 node select-preferred-roms.js /path/to/all/roms <options>
 ```

 ## Options

 * **deleteNonPreferred**: _boolean_.
 If set, it will delete the files which are not the preferred version of each rom.
+USE WITH CAUTION.
 * **copyPreferredToPath**: _string_.
 Path to copy the preferred files.
 * **recursive**: _boolean_.
 If directories are found, go into them too.
 * **dryRun**: _boolean_.
 Do not perform any change.
 Used to check the output before doing anything.